schouhy/stone-prover/README.md

 provide poly-logarithmic verification resources and proof size, with minimal and post-quantum-secure assumptions.

-This fork has been created by Lambdaclass to demostrate the compatibility of Stark Platinum with Stone.
+This fork has been created by Lambdaclass to show Stark Platinum compatibility with Stone.

-We thank Starkware for creating and open sourcing Stone
+We thank Starkware for creating and open sourcing Stone.

 # Installation instructions